RealDan1/react-mart/README.md

     Visit the "Products" page to see a list of available items.
 Each product shows its title, price, and description.
 Add items to your cart with the “Add to Cart” button.

 -   **Shopping Cart**:
     Access your cart through the “Cart” page.
-Here, you’ll see all items added, with a total price calculated at the bottom.
+It functions as a regular cart, and you can view the total at the bottom.
 You can also choose your preferred shipment method.

 -   **Register/Login**:
     For a customized experience, you can register or log in with a username and password.
 The login form is pre-filled with a sample account: `Username: JamesMay`, `Password: 12345`.